Feel better. Love better. Live better.

 What to expect from counseling

 Counseling is a collaborative experience.
-We discuss what the client wants to work on, set goals for our work together, set an agenda for each session, and revisit the client’s goals throughout treatment.
+We’ll discuss what you want to work on, set goals for our work together, and revisit your goals throughout treatment.
 I ask for feedback regularly so we can adjust our work and make the best use of our time together.

-Counseling is not me telling people what they should do.
-I don’t have all the answers, and I can’t provide a “quick fix” for every problem.
-What I will do is work closely with clients to help them figure out how best to move forward.
+Counseling is not me telling you what you should do.
+I don’t have all the answers, and can’t provide a “quick fix” for every problem.
+What I will do is work closely with you to help you find your best path forward.

 Counseling can be hard!
 Troubles sometimes stem from painful past experiences that may surface in therapy.
-Processing those experiences in a safe space, however, can help move people toward their counseling goals.
+Processing those experiences in a safe space can help you move closer to your counseling goals.

-Clients will have a safe, confidential space to share what they are experiencing and be heard and understood without fear of judgment or shaming.
+You’ll have a safe, confidential space to share what you are experiencing and be heard and understood without fear of judgment or shaming.

 Results take time and effort.
-It is not unusual to see some progress within the first few sessions, though clients won’t necessarily experience “a-ha!” moments every time we get together.
-People may even feel like they’ve taken a step back sometimes.
+It is not unusual to see some progress within the first few sessions, though you won’t necessarily experience “a-ha!” moments every time we get together.
+You may even feel like you’ve taken a step back sometimes.
 That’s OK!
-What’s important is that we see overall progress during a series of sessions and experience a generally positive trend in the symptoms for which the client is seeking relief.
+What’s important is that we see overall progress during a series of sessions and experience a generally positive trend in relieving the symptoms that brought you here.

 Sessions are typically 50 minutes in length, though longer sessions may be scheduled as needed.

-Therapy may continue for several weeks, a few months, or longer depending on what clients want to gain from it.
+Therapy may continue for several weeks, a few months, or longer depending on what you want to gain from it.

 About Tiffany